 What liability car insurance covers

-Liability-only auto insurance is a group of coverages designed to cover your liabilities in an accident you cause.
+Liability-only auto insurance covers your liabilities in an accident you cause.
 It generally includes bodily injury liability coverage, property damage liability coverage, and in some states, medical payments or personal injury protection and uninsured motorist coverage.

 Here’s what a liability-only car insurance policy generally covers: